mkromberg/link/docs/GettingStarted.md

 Added: #.stats.Directions
 ```

 Note that by default, source files for arrays are presumed to define the initial value of the array when the application starts.
-By default, changes made to arrays will not be picked up by a crawler even if the array was originally loaded from a source file.
-You always need to explicitly call Link.Add to update the source file with a new value.
+Note that changes made to arrays will not be picked up by a crawler even if the array was originally loaded from a source file.
+You always need to use the built-in editor or explicitly call Link.Add to update the source file with a new value.

-Although changes to the array in the workspace are not automatically written to file, changes made to the source files will immediately be reflected in the workspace.
+Although changes to the array in the workspace are not automatically written to file, changes made to the source files will always be considered to be updates to the source code and reflected in the workspace if synchronisation is active.

 ### Setting up Development and Runtime Environments